Blog

 The CPU model and clock rate have an important influence on Skydel performance.
 The CPU must be able to calculate the GNSS satellite trajectories and navigation message in real-time.
 Also, the clock rate will influence how fast IQ samples are transferred from the GPU to the computer RAM.

-When it is needed to simulate multiple constellations and multiple frequencies, we strongly recommend the higher Intel core i7 CPU (Intel core i7 12700KF).
+When simulating multiple constellations and multiple frequencies, we strongly recommend the higher Intel core i7 CPU (Intel core i7 13700K).
 AMD CPUs also work well with Skydel.

 Operating System